 - fresh dill – Instead of dill, these also taste good with fresh cilantro.

-- garlic
+- garlic - Fresh.

-- flour – to form the balls
+- flour - To form the balls.

 For this recipe, you will need a cake pop maker and food processor.

-How to Make Them
+How to Make Falafel

 - Process.
 Process all ingredients in a food processor (except for the flour).
 You will need to scrape down the sides a couple times.
 It should be coarse, you don’t want to form a paste.